-Hope grows for deal to avoid U.S. tariffs on Mexican goods
+Hope grows for deal to ward off Trump's tariffs on Mexican imports

 Trump said he thinks Mexico wants to reach an agreement to stop a new trade war - one that analysts believe might tip its economy into a recession - while a White House trade adviser and senior Republican U.S. lawmaker predicted that Washington might not introduce the proposed tariffs.

 “Mexico can stop it.
 They have to stop it, otherwise we just won’t be able to do business.
 It’s a very simple thing.
 And I think they will stop it.
 I think they want to do something.
-I think they want to make a deal, and they sent their top people to try and do it,” Trump said at the start of a visit to Ireland.
+I think they want to make a deal, and they sent their top people to try and do it,” Trump said during a visit to Ireland.

 Frustrated by the lack of progress on a signature issue from his 2016 election campaign, Trump unexpectedly told Mexico last week to take a harder line on curbing illegal immigration or face 5% tariffs on all its exports to the United States starting on Monday, rising to as much as 25% later in the year.